Houston Livestock Show and Rodeo: Impact

+Beyond its size, the rodeo serves as a major symbol of Texas culture, celebrating Western Heritage through traditions such as trail rides, Go Texan Day, and livestock competition.
 HLSR is a 501(c)(3) charitable organization and ranks as the 7th-largest Better Business Bureau accredited charity in Houston.
 Its primary source of revenue is an annual livestock show and rodeo and the events leading up to it.
-HLSR has 85 full-time employees and over 35,000 volunteers, divided into 109 committees.
-Volunteers provide over 2.1 million hours (about 239 and a half years) of service, representing a total of $51 million dollars.
+HLSR has 149 full-time employees and over 36,000 volunteers, divided into 109 committees.
+Volunteers provide over 2.1 million hours (about 239 and a half years) of service.
 All of them are required to pay a minimum fee of $50, and some committees require a larger donation.
 The most popular committees have a wait list.

+The 2025 Houston Livestock Show and Rodeo welcomed 2.7 million guests over the 23-day event, setting an all-time attendance record.

-In 2024, the total attendance for the Houston Livestock Show and Rodeo was 2.5 million people, with the overall total attendance record being over 2.6 million in 2017.
+In 2025, according to the nonprofit's data, the Houston Livestock Show and Rodeo had total operating revenues of nearly $240 million and operating expenses of about $194 million, including about $19.3 million in scholarships and educational grants.

 It is the largest cultural event in Houston, and its attendance numbers dwarf those of annual attendance for most professional sports teams and most major cultural events in other cities.
 In comparison, New Orleans' Mardi Gras generally draws about 1.4 million visitors.

-In 2024, the organization reported operating revenue of $223,676,691.
-The Corral Club, which covers the sale of much of the alcohol on the grounds, but not that within the stadium, sold more alcohol in the three weeks of the HLSR than any other mixed-beverage permit holder in the state for the month of March 2016, and in the year prior was only outsold by the stadium where the Dallas Cowboys play.
+In 2026, the event ran from March 2-22 and welcomed approximately 2.6 million visitors.
+Zinger, 2026's Grand Champion Junior Market Steer, sold for $1.5 million at auction Saturday, shattering the record of a $1 million steer sale that was set in 2022 and repeated in 2024.
+Champion barrows, broilers, goats and lambs also set records at auction, with total junior auction sales topping $35 million.